raspberrypilearning/interactive-animation/en/step_7.md

 --- task ---

 Change how your second sprite appears in relation to the first sprite.
-Layering sprites helps sprites appear 3-dimensionally in relation to each other and within the backdrop.
+Layering sprites helps them appear 3-dimensional in relation to each other and within the backdrop.

 --- collapse ---
 ---